 Pupils who need more specialist provision and whose needs cannot be wholly met at SEN Support level will be the subject of Statutory Assessment.
 This is completed by the SENCO who obtains the views and information about the child from all other professionals involved in their education, health and/or care.
-Parents'/Carers' views and those of the child are obtained and will be considered in order for a recommendation for an EHCP to be made to the Local Authority.
-The LA then considers the application and issues an EHCP as appropriate.
+Parents/Carers views and those of the child are obtained and will be considered in order for a recommendation for an EHCP to be made to the Local Authority.
+The LA then consider the application and issue an EHCP as appropriate.
+There is a statutory requirement to review an EHCP annually.
+This review meeting is held at the school with parent, child and all professionals involved invited to attend.
+In addition, pupils with an EHCP are subject to the Assess-Plan-Do-Review Cycle.